Thulium-dev/tm-ban/readme.md

 4. Copy the webhook into the config.lua.
 You can find it under resources/[Thulium]/tm-ban/
 5. Set up the settings according to what you want in config.lua
 6. Add "start tm-ban" to your server.cfg
-7. Install also [tm-report](https://github.com/Thulium-dev/tm-report) to report modder and have them banned
+7. Install also [tm-report](https://github.com/Thulium-dev/tm-report) to report modders and have them banned